christian-schlichtherle/truelicense-docs/docs/reference/config-properties.md

 **Type**

-:   Select `override` to apply only the custom function.
+:   Enter `override` to apply only the custom function.
-    Select `decorate` to apply both the custom function and the built-in function.
+    Enter `decorate` to apply both the custom function and the built-in function.

 **Default**